daphnei/CSC309_A3/README.md

 The main view lists all the favorited tweets that have been imported into the app.
 By default, the client loads tweets from the local "favs.json" file in the top folder, but more tweets can be imported using the "Load More" button.
+Rather than using normal pagination for displaying the tweets, they are loaded in batches as the user scrolls down.
+This allows the user to check the tweets without interruptions, while still being able to load the page without loading all of the tweets.

 When the user clicks on the Load More button, a popup appears displaying a basic form where the user can input JSON to be loaded into the app, or cancel to